-The assumptions used are disclosed in Note 8 'Share-based payments'.
+The assumptions used are disclosed in Note 6 'Employee compensation and benefits'.

-4 Net income/(expense) from financial instruments designated at fair value
+4 Net (expense)/income from financial instruments designated at fair value

-Net income/(expense) from financial instruments designated at fair value includes:
+Net (expense)/income from financial instruments designated at fair value includes:

 - all gains and losses from changes in the fair value of financial assets and liabilities designated at fair value; - all gains and losses from changes in the fair value of derivatives that are managed in conjunction with financial assets and liabilities designated at fair value; and - interest income, interest expense and dividend income in respect of: - financial assets and liabilities designated at fair value; and - derivatives managed in conjunction with the above, except for interest arising from issued debt securities and derivatives managed in conjunction with those debt securities, which is recognised in 'Interest expense'.